 Last year, the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
-TripAdvisor’s Viator sells tickets for a number of these exact types of attractions.
-We have approached TripAdvisor on numerous occasions but they have been reluctant to work with us and are failing to take action to protect wild animals.
+Viator, which TripAdvisor acquired in 2014, sells tickets for a number of them.
+We have approached TripAdvisor on numerous occasions but they are reluctant to take the scale of action needed to protect wild animals.

 If you believe wildlife belongs in the wild, please add your voice to our petition today.